 Why You Might Want to Hire a Foreclosure Attorney

-While you can defend yourself and your home against a foreclosure without an attorney, it is difficult.
+You can defend yourself and your home against a foreclosure without an attorney, but it's difficult for most people.
 Unlike defending yourself in small claims court, for example, foreclosure defenses are simply not something that most homeowners can handle on their own.

-- Attorneys have special skills to fight a foreclosure.
+Attorneys have special skills to fight a foreclosure.
 Good foreclosure attorneys have years of training and extensive knowledge about the law.
-They also know how to apply the law in the proper way in court documents and during trial.
+They also know how to apply the law in the proper way in court documents and during a trial.

 What You Should Expect From Your Foreclosure Attorney